|Dad, in his kitchen - photos taken by Amir Rakha|

 That day was Friday, 45 hours after Dad died from a tumble on the Portland streetcar.
 Earlier in the day Shameem, Amir, and Renee and I went to the funeral home and arranged for his cremation.
 Then, before heading back to my house, we went to Dad's place, opened his refrigerator and took out the meal he had made.

 One of his favorite things in his later years was to have friends and family over for large meals, even though those meals, particularly as he got older, would often take him more than a week to fully prepare.
 It frustrated him that it was taking longer for him to prepare these meals, it frustrated him that sometimes the onions would burn, or that he would forget some spice.
 It frustrated him that cooking would make him so tired.
 Still, just the weekend before he died, Dad told me he wanted to make Shrimp Pulau one last time.
+It is another time consuming dish, and it is also a dish that, due to my father's limited diet, he could not longer eat.
+Yet, that is what he wanted to make for us, his children, all of us in our forties and fifties now, all of us so graced by the abundance of his love and generosity.

 Unfortunately, Dad did not get to make that dish.
 But he did get to make the Mirchi ka Salan and Qabooli with his youngest child, Shameem.
 And I believe he must have thought of that food while lying in that hospital on January 14th, fully aware that by not allowing doctors to treat him after his fall, he would die.
 And I believe, it gave him satisfaction knowing he would feed his family one last time.